-The manufacturer strongly recommends against the addition of any additives (other than leak detection dyes) to engine oil.
-Engine oil is an engineered product and it's performance may be impaired by supplemental additives indiscriminately discarded, can present a problem to the environment.
-Contact your local authorized dealer, service station, or governmental agency for advice on how and where used oil and oil filters can be safely discarded in your area.
+The manufacturer strongly recommends against the addition of any additives (other than leak detection dyes) to the engine oil.
+Engine oil is an engineered product and it's performance may be impaired by supplemental additives.

 Disposing of Used Engine Oil and Oil Filters